 The Fire Danger Period differs each year and in some municipalities it can be declared as early as October.
 It remains in place until the fire danger lessens, which could be as late as May.

-The CFA has not declared the Fire Danger Period for 2019/2020 summer commenced Monday 9 December at 1am.
+The CFA declared that the Fire Danger Period for 2019/2020 summer commenced Monday 9 December at 1am.

 Burning off is one way you can dispose of vegetation (grass, weeds, branches and leaves) you’ve removed from around your property as part of your fire preparedness activities.